catjunior/Java-JavaScript-Assessment/Angular/README.md

 After run `ng serve`, the table will be automatically generated in the view.

 ##
-A http get method is in the my-data.service.ts, and it fetches all the raw data from the endpoint https://api.github.com/orgs/sidgs/repos
+A http get method is in my-data.service.ts, and it fetches all the raw data from the endpoint https://api.github.com/orgs/sidgs/repos

-Map the fetched the data into json format and stored into local variable "table []" in app.component.ts
+Maps the fetched the data into json format and stored into local variable "table []" in app.component.ts

 Lays out the asked data into the table view in app.component.html